maubanel/p4v-unreal/installing/README.md

 ![](../images/line3.png)

 There are three main applications to install.  **P4V** which is tthe GUI controller for source control.  **P4** which is the command line version control.  **P4Admin** for administration if you have admininstration access.
-You are not an administrator you do not need to install **P4Admin**.
+If you are not an administrator then you do not need to install **P4Admin**.

 <br>